malcolm-kee/malcolm-kee/workshops/react-testing/05-testing-redux-and-router/testing-redux-and-router.md

 objectives:
   - write tests to verify behavior of React component that use Redux
   - write tests to verify behavior of React component that use React Router
+  - the right way of using snapshot testing
 ---

 ## Test Redux Connected Components

 ## Test Components that Use React Router

+## Snapshot Testing: What and When to Use It